JMS55/jms55.github.io/content/posts/2024_05_10_virtual_geometry_bevy_0_14/index.md

 Next, preprocess your `Mesh` into a `MeshletMesh`.
 Currently, this needs to be done manually via  `MeshletMesh::from_mesh()` (again, you need the `meshlet_processor` feature enabled).
 This step is _very_ slow, and should be done once ahead of time, and then saved to an asset file.
 Note that there are limitations on the types of meshes and materials supported, make sure to read the docs.

-I'm also in the [middle of working on](https://github.com/bevyengine/bevy/pull/13431) an asset processor system to automatically convert entire glTF scenes, but it's not quite ready yet.
+I'm in the [middle of working on](https://github.com/bevyengine/bevy/pull/13431) an asset processor system to automatically convert entire glTF scenes, but it's not quite ready yet.
+For now, you'll have to come up with your own asset processing and management system.

 Now, spawn your entities.
 In the same vein as `MeshMaterialBundle`, there's a `MeshletMeshMaterialBundle`, which uses a `MeshletMesh` instead of the typical `Mesh`.